How Cantonese lyrics work

 The above is a commonly heard phrase in Hong Kong when people are discussing poorly-written lyrics (stick around to find out why!).
 Specifically, people only say it when the tones of the lyrics don’t match the melody.
 This could be hard to understand for people who don’t speak tonal languages, and even for some who do speak a tonal language.
 What does this actually mean?

-Crash course in Cantonese tones
+Crash course on Cantonese tones

 (Feel free to skip this section if you’re already familiar)

-Cantonese is a tonal language, which means it uses pitch to distinguish the meaning of words.
+Cantonese is a tonal language, which means it uses pitch (among other things) to distinguish the meaning of words.
 Saying the same syllable in a different pitch can yield a totally different meaning, and it’s one of the things learners find hard.
 (Imagine if see… and see? in English have completely different meanings!)

 Cantonese has 6 tones (no, it’s not 9; see this article for more if you can read Cantonese), as shown in the graphic below.
 The x-axis is time and the y-axis is pitch: